Sihoiba/JH_MoreExaltedPerks/README.md

 * PRESSURING - Increases players weapon swap, reload and item use time when in sight.
 * RADIOACTIVE - Aura that increases damage taken by the player when near.
 * SCORCHING - Demon only.
 Enemies spread flame patches around the level and are fire immune, but weak to cold.
+* SNIPER - Ranged attack enemies only.
+More damage, accuracy and defence the further from the player the creature is.
 * SPIKY - Demon Only.
 Returns melee damage on hit.
 * TAINTED - Non-Robot only.
 Enemies if not gibbed respawn as exalted a short time after death.
 Aka Nightmare mode on random enemies.
 Won't be used on N! or A! difficulty.
 * TRIGGERHAPPY - Multishot weapon users only.
 Fires an extra two rounds in the burst.